JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **It takes the Hubble telescope about 97 minutes to complete an orbit of the Earth.
-On average, the Hubble uses the equivilent amount of energy as 30 household lightbulbs to complete an orbit.**.
+And here is a just a random fact -  **In 1477, the first diamond engagement ring was given to Mary of Burgundy by Archduke Maximillian of Austria**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)